Main Content

 *Responsibility for finding an authorized parking space within the zones designated by the permit rests with the motor vehicle operator.

 *All vehicles must park within a defined space.
-A space is defined by two (2) parallel stripes.
+A parking space is defined by two (2) parallel stripes.
 Any vehicle parked parallel on a roadway must face the direction of authorized traffic movement.

 *Parking a vehicle in any place that will create a traffic hazard or obstruct access is prohibited and may result in the vehicle being cited or towed.